grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/sc.md

 ### SC-17: Public Key Infrastructure Certificates

-Issue public key certificates under an {{ insert: param, sc-17_odp }} or obtain public key certificates from an approved service provider; and
+Issue public key certificates under an a certificate policy for issuing public key certificates is defined; or obtain public key certificates from an approved service provider; and

 Include only approved trust anchors in trust stores or certificate stores managed by the organization.

 Public key infrastructure (PKI) certificates are certificates with visibility external to organizational systems and certificates related to the internal operations of systems, such as application-specific time services.
 In cryptographic systems with a hierarchical structure, a trust anchor is an authoritative source (i.e., a certificate authority) for which trust is assumed and not derived.
 A root certificate for a PKI system is an example of a trust anchor.
 A trust store or certificate store maintains a list of trusted root certificates.

-public key certificates are issued under {{ insert: param, sc-17_odp }} , or public key certificates are obtained from an approved service provider;
+public key certificates are issued under a certificate policy for issuing public key certificates is defined; , or public key certificates are obtained from an approved service provider;

 only approved trust anchors are included in trust stores or certificate stores managed by the organization.